 - BEng in Computer Engineering and BBA in Marketing (CPMARK)

 - Extended Major in Digital Media and Creative Arts (DMCA) (for Cohort of 2022-2023 Intake or later)

 Students of the Department of Computer Science and Engineering can enrol in various minor programs.
 Typically, each minor program requires students to complete 18 credits from a list of courses.

 To graduate with a minor program, students must declare their intention and complete Form RR-37 (Declaration / Withdrawal of Undergraduate Minor Program) to enroll in the minor program.
 All courses that count toward the minor program will be included in the calculation of the GGA.
-To apply, the students must submit the RR-37 form and transcripts to .
+To apply, the students must upload transcripts when submitting the RR-37 form.

 - Minor Program in Information Technology (for non-CSE students) - application deadline: no later than the last day of add/drop period in the first regular term of the final year of study.

 - FAQ for Year 1 Students Interested in CSE

 - FAQ for Year 2-4 COMP Students

 - FAQ for Direct-Entry Students